-Arte Botanica is the transformative social practice arts incubator, model and collaborative community continuity framework towards the healing power of combining both the visual and horticultural arts as an innovative force of creative expression and community collaboration.
+Arte Botanica is a transformative social practice arts incubator, model and collaborative community continuity framework.
+It harnesses the healing power of combining the visual and horticultural arts into an innovative force of creative expression and community collaboration.

-The empowering goal of creating multiple ongoing public and private art exhibitions and educational programs (on an interior site) that support organic expression and ultimately elicit increasing artistic dialogue about nature and the environment.
+The Interior Site has the empowering goal of creating multiple ongoing public and private art exhibitions and educational programs that support organic expression and, ultimately, elicit increasing artistic dialogue about nature and the environment.

-The inclusive collaboration of implementing (on the exterior site) raised and vertical "bio dynamic" herbal and fragranced garden beds for the growth and harvesting of medicinal herbs and plants towards health and healing.
+On the Exterior, inclusive collaboration will implement the creation of raised and vertical "bio dynamic" herbal and fragranced garden beds designed for the growth and harvesting of medicinal herbs and plants towards health and healing.

-Further, this BLOG serves to highlight and offer possibilities that advance our understanding about current environmental issues, share professional creative knowledge and ask deeper questions about creating more sustainable communities in the future that will allow artists to participate in educating, intellectually impacting, protesting by lending a creative voice and uniting with the displaced women in the same community to collaborate and gain deeper insight into what is possible as each participant explores art, nature, healing and the environment integrated within this two fold creative place making model.
+Further, this BLOG serves to highlight and offer possibilities to advance our understanding about current environmental issues, share professional creative knowledge and ask deeper questions about creating more sustainable communities in the future.
+It will allow artists to participate in educating, intellectually impacting, and protesting by lending a creative voice and uniting with the displaced women in the same community to collaborate and gain deeper insight into what is possible as each participant explores art, nature, healing and the environment integrated within this two fold creative placemaking model.

 Arte Botanica represents the dire need for an inclusive creative "incubator" in a community where there is a basic and general confusion about the societal role and/or goal of the visual artist (within the community or institution), the necessity for the reduction of the carbon footprint and the importance of herbal health treatments, organic products and aromatherapy in health, relaxation, balancing, healing and general well-being.